aleboz/aleboz.github.io/_pages/about.md

 author_profile: false
 classes: wide
 permalink: /about/
-last_modified_at: 2019-06-24T11:00:00-04:00
+last_modified_at: 2019-12-31T11:00:00-04:00
 title: "About Me"
 sidebar:
   nav: "aboutnav"
 feature_row:
   - image_path: assets/images/bio-photo.jpg
     alt: "Me"
-    excerpt: "I am Professor and Chair of **Human-Centered Artificial Intelligence** with the [Department of Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/) of the [Faculty of Industrial Design Engineering](https://www.tudelft.nl/en/ide/) (IDE); and part-time professor with the [Department of Software Technology](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/) of the [Faculty of Electrical Engineering, Mathematics, and Computer Science](https://www.tudelft.nl/en/eemcs/) (EEMCS) of [Delft University of Technology](https://www.tudelft.nl).
+    excerpt: "I am Professor and Chair of **Human-Centered Artificial Intelligence** with the [Department of Sustainable Design Engineering](https://www.tudelft.nl/en/ide/about-ide/departments/design-engineering/) of the [Faculty of Industrial Design Engineering](https://www.tudelft.nl/en/ide/) (IDE); and part-time professor with the [Department of Software Technology](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/) of the [Faculty of Electrical Engineering, Mathematics, and Computer Science](https://www.tudelft.nl/en/eemcs/) (EEMCS) of [Delft University of Technology](https://www.tudelft.nl).
     <br/><br/> I lead the [Urban Data Science](https://www.ams-institute.org/urban-data/) team at the [Amsterdam Institute for Advanced Metropolitan Solutions](https://www.ams-institute.org), where I am also Principal Investigator in Urban Data and Intelligence.
 I am an active member of the [Delft Data Science](https://www.tudelft.nl/ewi/samenwerken/delft-data-science/) initiative, where I am actively involved in activities pertaining to the _Social Data Science_ work line; and of the Leiden-Delft-Erasmus [BOLD (Big, Open and Linked Data) Cities initiative](http://www.centre-for-bold-cities.nl/home).
     "
 ---